-- 19. In accordance with Paragraph 14(5)(b) of Schedule 3, the firm shall keep records of any training carried out under Paragraph 13 of Schedule 3 for five years starting from the date the training was carried out. - 20.
-In order to meet the requirements of Paragraph 14(5)(b) of Schedule 3 to keep records of AML and CFT training undertaken, the firm must record the following as a minimum: - (a) the dates training was provided; - (b) the nature of the training; and - (c) the names of the employees who received the training.
+19. In accordance with Paragraph 14(5)(b) of Schedule 3, the firm shall keep records of any training carried out under Paragraph 13 of Schedule 3 for five years starting from the date the training was carried out.

-16.7.
-Business Risk Assessments

-- 21. In accordance with Paragraph 14(3) of Schedule 3, the firm shall keep copies of business risk assessments carried out under Paragraph 3(1) of Schedule 3 until the expiry of the period of five years starting from the date on which they cease to be operative. - 16.8.
+- 20. In order to meet the requirements of Paragraph 14(5)(b) of Schedule 3 to keep records of AML and CFT training undertaken, the firm must record the following as a minimum: - (a) the dates training was provided; - (b) the nature of the training; and - (c) the names of the employees who received the training. - 16.7.
+Business Risk Assessments - 21.
+In accordance with Paragraph 14(3) of Schedule 3, the firm shall keep copies of business risk assessments carried out under Paragraph 3(1) of Schedule 3 until the expiry of the period of five years starting from the date on which they cease to be operative. - 16.8.
 Policies, Procedures, Controls and Compliance Monitoring - 22.
 In accordance with Paragraph 14(5)(c)-(d) of Schedule 3, the firm shall keep any minutes or other documents prepared pursuant to Paragraph 15(1)(c) of Schedule 3, until - (i) the expiry of a period of five years starting from the date they were finalised, or - (ii) they are superseded by later minutes or other documents prepared under that paragraph, whichever occurs later, and its policies, procedures and controls which it is required to establish and maintain pursuant to Schedule 3, until the expiry of a period of five years starting from the date that they ceased to be operative.

-23. In order to meet the requirements Paragraph 14(5)(c)-(d) of Schedule 3, to keep records of documents prepared in connection with the requirement of the board to review compliance and of its compliance review policy and other policies, procedures and controls relating to compliance, the firm must retain:

-- (a) reports made by the MLFCRO and MLCO to the board and senior management; - (b) records or minutes of the board's consideration of those reports and of any action taken as a consequence; and - (c) copies of any business risk assessments prepared in accordance with paragraph 3(1) of Schedule 3; and - (d)(c) any records made within the firm or by other parties in respect of the firm's compliance with Schedule 3 and this Handbook.
+- 23. In order to meet the requirements Paragraph 14(5)(c)-(d) of Schedule 3, the firm must retain: - (a) reports made by the MLRO and MLCO to the board and senior management; - (b) records or minutes of the board's consideration of those reports and of any action taken as a consequence; and - (c) any records made within the firm or by other parties in respect of the firm's compliance with Schedule 3 and this Handbook. - 16.9.
+Closure or Transfer of Business - 24.
+Where the firm terminates activities or disposes of a business or a block of business relationships (for example, by way of asset sale to another firm) the person taking on that business must ensure that the record keeping requirements of Schedule 3 and this Handbook are complied with in respect of such business.

 16.10.
-Closure or Transfer of Business

-24. Where the firm terminates activities or disposes of a business or a block of business relationships (for example, by way of asset sale to another firm) the person taking on that business must ensure that the record keeping requirements of Schedule 3 and this Handbook are complied with in respect of such business.

-16.11.
 Ready Retrieval